 My abbreviated CV is here.

-Because stromatolites grow by accreting material from their environment, their layers could record information about changes in the environment in which the stromatolite was growing.
-We sampled the layers of a lacustrine stromatolite from the Eocene Green River Formation in Wyoming for isotopic and elemental analyses, and interpreted variations between layers as recording large-scale changes in the hydrology of Lake Gosiute ~50 million years ago.
+With faculty and other students on the course, I spent a few weeks studying stromatolites.
+Stromatolites are layered sedimentary structures that formed by accreting material from their environment.
+The layers can record information about changes in the waters in which the stromatolite was growing.
+We micro-drilled stromatolite from the Green River Formation for isotopic and elemental analyses, and modeled the variations between layers to infer large-scale changes in the hydrology of Lake Gosiute during the Eocene.

-In 2010, I began working with Andre Ellis to help develop chromium stable isotopes as tracers of chromium contamination in groundwater.
+In 2010, I began working with Andre Ellis to develop chromium stable isotopes as tracers of chromium contamination in groundwater.
 In a study presented at AGU, we measured isotopic fractionation during the oxidation of chromium(III) to (VI) by environmentally-prevalent manganese oxides.
-Tracking chromium's stable isotopes is a promising new approach to monitoring remediation of chromium(VI) spills, as the isotopic signatures are not significantly affected by transport or sorption.
-Hexavalent chromium is more mobile and toxic than chromium(III), and as such, we would like to know how redox behavior of chromium is recorded by changes in its stable isotope composition.
-Our experimental results suggested that chromium oxidation imparts only small isotopic fractionations.
-On the other hand, previous results suggest that reduction of Cr(VI) to (III) imparts much larger fractionations.
-Thus, chromium isotope signatures appear to primarily reflect reductive processes.
-As chromium reduction is the primary method of in situ remediation, this result is promising for the application of chromium isotopes for monitoring remediation of contaminated sites.
+Tracking chromium's stable isotopes is a promising new approach to monitoring remediation of chromium(VI) spills.
+Hexavalent chromium ("hex chrome") is more mobile and toxic than chromium(III), and as such, we studied how the stable isotopic composition of chromium might tell us about the redox behavior of chromium in contaminated groundwater.
+We found that oxidative processes impart isotopic fractionations that differ from reductive processes.
+These findings are promising for the application of chromium isotopes in monitoring remediation of contaminated sites.